technomancy/atreus-firmware/readme.md

 [gcc-avr](http://www.nongnu.org/avr-libc/user-manual/install\_tools.html)
 and [avrdude](http://www.nongnu.org/avrdude/).

+On Debian-based systems:

+    $ sudo apt-get install avrdude gcc-avr

+On Mac OS X with Homebrew:

+    $ brew tap larsimmisch/avr
+    $ brew install avr-libc
+    $ brew install avrdude

 Run `make upload` with the keyboard plugged in, and then activate the bootloader.
-If you idle in the bootloader for
-8 seconds without uploading, the controller will exit the bootloader and return to normal operation.
+Depending on your OS, it may expose the USB device somewhere other than the default of `/dev/ttyACM0`; if so you can run `make upload USB=/dev/cu.usbmodem1411` etc. If you idle in the bootloader for 8 seconds without uploading, the controller will exit the bootloader and return to normal operation.

 If you've already got the firmware loaded on the controller, you should have a key bound to reset; typically this is activated by